writingteacher/who-working/docs/tutorials/update-a-shift.md

 ## Find an existing shift

-The first step is to display a list of shifts with a CLOSED status, find the record that needs to be updated, and then make a note of the ID number.
-Viewing specific a shift record requires a (`GET`) method.
+The first step is to display a list of shifts with the CLOSED status, find the record that needs to be updated, and then make a note of the ID number.
+Viewing specific a shift record requires a `GET` method.

 1. Open the Postman app on your desktop.
 1. In the Postman app, create a new request with these values: